rifqisetiawaan/cross-validation-sklearn/README.md

 # cross-validation-sklearn
-This repository contain the example of cross validation usage
+This repository contain the example of cross validation usage from sklearn library